 Second, you need to work with your spouse to improve your relationship.
-Again, this can be especially difficult where the Net is involved, because your spouse will be fooled into thinking that the feelings he shares with his Internet friends are genuine and important.
-He may even be convinced that he has found his soul mate, the one person for whom he has been searching his entire life.
+Again, this can be especially difficult where the Internet is involved, because your spouse will be fooled into thinking that the feelings he shares with his Internet friends are genuine and important.
+He may even be convinced that he has found his soulmate, the one person for whom he has been searching his entire life.

 First, go together.
 Couples who go to marriage counseling together have the best chance of success.
 If you go to a marital counselor by yourself, your spouse is not going to know what is going on.
 As a result, you will become frustrated and discouraged when he or she does not respond to your efforts to change the marriage.
 Indeed, among troubled marriages, the ultimate divorce rate is higher when one spouse goes to marital therapy alone than when the couple receives no counseling at all.

 Second, realize that solving Internet-related problems requires special expertise.
 When you choose a counselor, look for one who has experience with such problems and who understands the technology.
 Such a counselor will be able to keep your spouse from misrepresenting what he is doing.

 Third, look for a counselor who emphasizes the idea that couples should work to stay together.
 Avoid counselors who think that each person should be concerned only with his or her own personal fulfillment.